Preparing for Politics at University: Reading, Oxbridge Interview Questions 2024

 This area of political study focusses on understanding the way advanced democracies work and comparing them to other regimes.
 It involves big analytical skills, thus the area of ‘practice of politics’ pivots around social science methodology, where comparative analysis is key.
 This is probably the trickiest to approach in terms of reading because it can get quite technical.
 However, awareness of factors that are to be considered when it comes to questions such as what makes a country democratic can impress your interviewer.

 (1) Clark, Golder, and Golder, Principles of Comparative Government (2009) – this is a good overview of the analytical skills involved in politics.
 It is more of a ‘textbook’, so it is not necessary to read all of it.
 You can just pick and choose the topics that appeal to you.
+This might be a helpful way to identify more niche topics that interest you that you want to include in your Politics personal statement.

 (c) The place of History in Politics